Michael Olise: International career

-Olise was born in England to a Nigerian father and French-Algerian mother, and was eligible to represent France, Algeria, England or Nigeria internationally.

-When asked why he chose to represent France rather than England, Olise said, 'I have always had a connection with the France national team, that is why I play for France.'
-'It's been my dream since I was a kid' to play in the French team.
+Eligible to represent four countries internationally through parentage and birth, Olise was approached by the football federations of England, Algeria, and Nigeria but declined all to commit to France.
+On his decision to play for France, he has stated:

+"My mother is from France.
+I used to come [to France] when I was young and always had the French jersey.
+I've always had a connection with France.
+It's been my dream since I was little."

+Olise's mother sent highlight tapes of her son to the French Football Federation which was eventually discovered by Jean-Luc Vannuchi, the coach of the France national under-18 football team at the time.

 Youth

 On 27 May 2019, Olise was called up to the France national under-18 team for the 2019 Toulon Tournament.
 He made his debut on 2 June 2019, against Qatar U23.
-In March 2021, Olise was named as a standby for the Nigeria squad taking part in their Africa Cup of Nations qualifiers against Benin and Lesotho.
+In March 2021, Olise was listed as a standby for the Nigeria squad taking part in their Africa Cup of Nations qualifiers against Benin and Lesotho.
 In March 2022, Olise was called up to the France under-21 team for the first time, and made his debut in the side's 2–0 win over the Faroe Islands on 24 March.

-On 8 July 2024, he was called up in France's final squad for the 2024 Paris Olympics.
-He had previously received his first cap with the French Olympic team on 4 July during a friendly game against Paraguay.
-One week later, on 11 July, he scored his first two goals during another friendly match, a 7–0 win against the Dominican Republic.
-On 24 July, during France's Olympic opener against the United States, he scored a goal, contributing to the team's 3–0 victory.
-He ended the tournament with two goals and five assists as France finished runners-up, winning the silver medal.
+On 28 June 2023, during the Under-21 European Championship, where Olise scored France's only goal in their group-stage victory over Norway, Olise suffered a grade three hamstring tear after colliding with the opponent's goalkeeper.
+This ruled him out from the rest of the tournament.